-To find books at Hastings use the library catalog and do a quick search of our print and online books.
+To find books at Hastings use the library catalog to do a quick search of our print and online books.
 The advanced search feature allows more complex title, author and subject searching.
 You can also limit your search to Course Reserve to find books reserved for the Japanese Legal System seminar.

 It might also be worth looking for subject-specific books with country-by-country summaries of the law.
 For example, these titles all have good current chapters on Japan:

-You can find these types of sources by combining a subject search for the topic and then modify the search in Advanced Search to add the keyword "Japan".
-For example, the subject search term "Culture and law" can be combined with a keyword search for "Japan" to produce the search d:(Culture and law) ) and (Japan).
+You can find these types of sources by combining multiple subjects in a Advanced Library Catalog search.
+If this finds too many results add the keyword "Japan".
+For example, the subject search term "Culture and law" can be combined with a keyword search for "Japan".
 Another example is combining the subject Unfair Competition with the keyword Japan.
-These types of searches might find books with sections on Japan even if the whole book is not about Japan.
+These types of searches might find books with sections on Japan even if the subject of the book is not about Japan.